kwolk/GeometricBG/README.md

 #### SVG ####
 Of course, the main output of the app was to be a vector graphic, which I could scale to any device that I had and on any platform (perhaps ever wallpaper in my bedroom.. one day).

 For such a structured format, XML in Xcode was a little alchemic like (like localisation).
-Whilst and I had trouble kowing when to append the data for the
+Whilst and I had trouble knowing when to append the data for the

 ```swift
 svgPathStrings.append("<circle cx=\"\(positionX + radius)\" cy=\"\(positionY + radius)\" r=\"\(radius)\" fill=\"\(randomColourSVG)\" />\n")